influxdata/telegraf/plugins/inputs/swap/README.md

 # Swap Input Plugin

 The swap plugin collects system swap metrics.
+This plugin ONLY supports Linux.

 For more information on what swap memory is, read [All about Linux swap space](https://www.linux.com/news/all-about-linux-swap-space).